 What is Sickle Cell?

-Sickle cell is a genetic disorder that affects red blood cells.
+Sickle cell is a progressive and unpredictable genetic disorder that affects red blood cells.
 Learn more about what causes this rare condition.

 What Causes Sickle Cell?

-Sickle cell is a genetic disease caused by a change (mutation) in both copies of the HBB gene that you inherit from your parents.
-In people with sickle cell, this mutation affects the hemoglobin protein, which causes people with sickle cell to produce an abnormal form of hemoglobin called hemoglobin Sickle (HbS).
+Sickle cell is a progressive and unpredictable genetic disease caused by a change (mutation) in both copies of the HBB gene that you inherit from your parents.
+This change affects the hemoglobin protein, which causes people with sickle cell to produce an abnormal form of hemoglobin called hemoglobin Sickle (HbS).
+There are hundreds of variations in the HBB gene that can affect the hemoglobin protein.
+Although HbS is the most common abnormal form of hemoglobin, there are other variations.
+Because of this, there are different types of sickle cell.

-Think of healthy red blood cells as a water balloon: They are flexible and can flatten and squish through even the smallest of blood vessels.
-Sickled red blood cells, however, have a harder, less flexible consistency—like a water balloon full of ice chips—causing them to slow and/or stick and block blood flow throughout the vessels of the body.
+In sickle cell, HbS proteins clump together, causing red blood cells to become sickle shaped, sticky, rigid, and fragile.
+You can think of red blood cells as a water balloon: healthy red blood cells are flexible and can flatten and squish through even the smallest of blood vessels.
+Sickled red blood cells, however, have a harder, less flexible consistency—like a water balloon full of ice chips instead of water—causing them to break apart, damage vessels, slow and/or stick and block blood flow throughout the vessels of the body.
+This leads to the symptoms and complications associated with sickle cell.

 Who Gets Sickle Cell?

-Sickle cell affects millions of people throughout the world across a wide range of ethnicities, although in the United States it is often perceived as a disease that only affects the Black community.
-However, sickle cell can and does affect people of all races.
+Sickle cell affects millions of people throughout the world across a wide range of ethnicities.
+And although in the United States it is often perceived as a disease that only affects the Black community, it affects people of all races.

 — Rae, Parent